felipeangelimvieira/prophetverse/docs/README.md

 [![PyPI version](https://badge.fury.io/py/prophetverse.svg)](https://badge.fury.io/py/prophetverse)
 [![codecov](https://codecov.io/gh/felipeangelimvieira/prophetverse/graph/badge.svg?token=O37PGJI3ZX)](https://codecov.io/gh/felipeangelimvieira/prophetverse)

-This library was created to provide new versions of the Prophet model for timeseries forecasting.
-Implemented with numpyro, it allows to provide custom priors for specific groups of exogenous variables, and also offers a multivariate implementation for hierarchical forecasting, with potentially shared coefficients between timeseries.
-All implementations are based on sktime interface.
+Prophetverse leverages the theory behind the Prophet model for time series forecasting and expands it into a more general framework, enabling custom priors and non-linear effects for exogenous variables.
+Built on top of [sktime](https://www.sktime.net/en/stable/) and [numpyro](https://num.pyro.ai/en/stable/), Prophetverse aims to provide a flexible and easy-to-use library for time series forecasting with a focus on interpretability and customizability.
+It is particularly useful for Marketing Mix Modeling, where understanding the effect of different marketing channels on sales is crucial.

 ### Features

 ✅ Univariate and multivariate forecasting

-✅ Gamma-likelihood and Negative Binomial likelihood for count data
+📊 Gamma-likelihood and Negative Binomial likelihood for count data

-✅ Custom prior distributions for exogenous variables
+🎲 Custom prior distributions for exogenous variables

-✅ Non-linear effects for exogenous variables (one may create custom effects inheriting AbstractEffect class)
+🎯 Non-linear and customizable effects for exogenous variables

-✅ Shared coefficients between timeseries (multi-variate model)
+🔗 Shared coefficients between timeseries (multi-variate model)

-✅ Sktime interface
+🌐 Sktime interface

-✅ Capacity parameter of logistic trend as a random variable
+📈 Capacity parameter of logistic trend as a random variable, and customizable trends.

-✅ MCMC and MAP inference
+✨ MCMC and MAP inference

 ## Installation